 Use of wording or signing on the pavement surface is more dramatic than vertical signing, which can get lost in the clutter of a streetscape.
 However, on-pavement signing has not been widely used in Iowa to address lane departures.

 One study evaluated the use of on-pavement signing consisting of the word SLOW with a curve arrow framed between two horizontal bars.
 The treatment was applied along two curves.
 Both mean and 85th percentile speeds were reduced by around 1 mph (Hallmark et al. 2012).

 No information is available about the crash impacts of on-pavement marking legends.

-More information is provided in this technical brief, On-Pavement Signing, which summarizes information about pavement marking legends relevant to Iowa.
+More information is provided in this technical brief, On-Pavement Signing (PDF), which summarizes information about pavement marking legends relevant to Iowa.

 Hallmark, Shauna, Neal Hawkins, and Omar Smadi.
 Evaluation of Low-Cost Treatments on Rural Two-Lane Curves.
 Center for Transportation Research and Education, Iowa State University, 2012.